By J. L. Starkey

 Moses didn’t purchase much at his father’s estate sale.
 The five stands of bees cost less than seven dollars, but it would be money well spent .

-In the early 1880’s, Moses started the first apiary in eastern Jackson County, and offered both stained and comb honey for sale .
+In the early 1880’s, Moses started the first apiary in eastern Jackson County, and sold both stained and comb honey .
 By 1884, he was one of the top producers of extracted honey in the Midwest, and his apiary had grown to eighty colonies .
 Locals described him as someone “who understood [beekeeping] better” than others who had tried and failed.

 He understood it so well, in fact, that he became a hometown legend.
 Moses didn’t know everyone in Jackson County, but everyone knew him.
 After all, it was pretty easy to remember a guy that everyone called the Bee Man.
 Moses probably didn’t choose that nickname, but it stuck…for the rest of his life.